-Getting your client to a dreamy, white platinum blonde hair from brown is absolutely possible - buy you need to do it right.
+Getting your client to that perfect white platinum blonde hair from brown is absolutely possible - but you need to do it right.

 Step One: Do a brutally honest hair analysis of your client's hair

-- Your job as a colorist is to equalize this mess using bleach, applying first and more to the darker parts, later and less to the lighter parts.
+Your job as a colorist is to equalize your client's using bleach, applying first and more to the darker parts.

 Hair by Ashley